tibco-bnl/workshop-tibco-platform/docs/configure-platform/configure-tibco-platform.md

 Step 4.1: Set a password for the administrator created in step 3.<br>

-a) Open an NEW browser (use a different browser, not the browser used for step 3) and open https://myorg.cp1-my.localhost.dataplanes.pro/, click on the button 'Sign in with Default IdP'.<br>
+a) Open an NEW browser (use a different browser, not the browser used for step 3, or open a prive browser tab on the broweer used in step 3) and open https://myorg.cp1-my.localhost.dataplanes.pro/, click on the button 'Sign in with Default IdP'.<br>

 Please mind: we will use two browser from here on:
 1. A browser for the platform (https://admin.cp1-my.localhost.dataplanes.pro/)